-When Apple first started transitioning away from Intel processors and to its own ARM-based architecture, a great deal changed inside its Macs, and one of the biggest changes was in the way that its M-series systems-on-chip (SoC) used memory.
-And the term unified memory was used to describe how it works.
+Unlike Intel-based Mac that have RAM, Macs with Apple silicon come with systems-on-chip (SoC) used memory, and the term unified memory is used to describe how it works.
 But what is unified memory?
 How does it work on your Mac?
 And how much do you need?
-We’ll explain in this article.
+We’ll explain it all in this article.

 What is unified memory?